 Despite the lengthy process, interest in hiring workers through this program has skyrocketed.

-The Department of Labor says it’s swamped with applications from businesses that want to hire guest workers for the summer.
-By January 1, the department had received requests to hire 81,008 H-2B workers for the summer season.
-That number of applications far exceeds the program cap of 33,000 H-2B visas available for the season, which starts April 1.
+The Department of Labor says it’s swamped with applications from businesses that want to hire guest workers for the summer and fall.
+By January 1st, the department had already received more than 80,000 H-2B requests for the summer season, and by February 27th, the agency had reached the 66,000 annual visa limit.